Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: : Prompt Inference Through Gibbs Sampling

-$m=$ \verb=Let's think step by step.
-At the end, show your answer bracketed with= \verb= <answer> and </answer>.
-Finally generate END at the end of the solution.=

-This message instructs the model to generate the step-by-step solution~$z_j$ prior to the answer text~$y_j$ and the specific format to present the answer.\footnote{This enables us to separate the generated answer~$y_j$ from the step-by-step solution~$z_j$ and forces the model to stop after generating the answer.} In fact, such an instruction message can trigger instruction-tuned LLMs to generate step-by-step solutions given~$[x_j, m]$ alone without any demonstration examples~(i.e.~$K = 0$), as illustrated in Figure~\ref{fig:zeroshot_solutions}.
+Here, $m$ is a textual message that instructs the model to generate the step-by-step solution~$z_j$ before the answer text~$y_j$ and the specific format to present the answer.\footnote{This enables us to separate the generated answer~$y_j$ from the step-by-step solution~$z_j$ and forces the model to stop after generating the answer.} It can be task-specific or generic, as in the case of our experiments.
+Such an instruction message can trigger instruction-tuned LLMs to generate step-by-step solutions given~$[x_j, m]$ alone without any demonstration examples~(i.e.~$K = 0$), as illustrated in Figure~\ref{fig:zeroshot_solutions}.
 These solutions follow varying styles and often lead to incorrect answers.
 However, we argue that good recipes for solving the set of problems on a given task can evolve from these zero-shot solutions.
 In the next section, we introduce \codename, an iterative sampling algorithm that automatically produces the CoT recipes for a given set of problems without human intervention.